explorable-viz/esop2025/author-response/popl2025/response.md

 C2. _Motivation leans too heavily on developer ease-of-use and end-user benefits._ This is a fair comment.
-We will de-emphasise or remove motivation that isn't supported explicitly by our evaluation; for example we will set out the end-user scenarios we wish to support, without making specific claims about ergonomic benefits beyond responsiveness, and for developers simply point out that the interpreter only needs to be implemented in a single direction rather than bidirectionally, without suggesting that this is automatically "simpler" (which would be a claim in need of empirical support).
+We will de-emphasise or remove motivation that isn't supported explicitly by our evaluation; for example we will set out the end-user scenarios we wish to support, without making specific claims about ergonomic benefits beyond responsiveness, and for developers,simply point out that the interpreter only needs to be implemented in a single direction rather than bidirectionally, without suggesting that this is automatically "simpler" (which would be a claim in need of empirical support).
 We will then clarify that the primary motivation is a more responsive/performant UI, as supported by our evaluation.